SAP-samples/cloud-cap-risk-management/README.md

 ## Contributing

-If you've suggestions on how to improve the tutorial, you're welcome to provide your input [here](https://github.com/SAP-samples/cloud-cap-risk-management/issues).
+If you have suggestions on how to improve the tutorial, you're welcome to provide your input [here](https://github.com/SAP-samples/cloud-cap-risk-management/issues).

 ## License